Rocketmakers/gitflow-semver/README.md

 Install git from [here](https://msysgit.github.io/).
 Make sure you choose the scary sounding option about what to add to your PATH.

-Install git-flow with our installer:
+Install git-flow and a shim for git-release with our installer:

 ```
 > install.bat